 Situated in the heart of the Lanes, this is one of the city's oldest pubs and part of the Laines Pub Co group.
-There are three regularly changing local ales.
+There are two regularly changing local ales.
 Vegetarian food is available and families are welcome.
 DJ on Friday evening from 9pm.
 Additional seating is available in the upstairs bar.

 One star - A pub interior of special national historic interest